Nursing Schools in Alaska

 Complete List of Nursing Schools in Alaska

-Listed below are all nursing schools in Alaska.
-Please use the sort feature to view which schools have top RN and LPN programs along with their corresponding average NCLEX pass rates.
-Click on each school's name to view more detail about the school.
+Listed below are all the nursing schools located in Alaska.
+Use the sort feature to view which schools have the best RN and LPN programs, which ones are the cheapest or to compare campus sizes.
+Click on each school's name for more detail info.